Ford Mustang Mach-E: Mustang Mach-E GT Service Vehicles

 In December 2021, New York City announced it was buying 184 Mustang Mach-E SUVs as emergency vehicles.
 During 2022 these vehicles would replace gasoline-powered cars already in use.
 This model could accelerate from 0 to 60 mph in 3.8 seconds and had a range of 270 mi.

+Mustang Mach-E Rally

+At the Goodwood Festival of Speed in July 2023, Ford unveiled the Rally concept car, which will be put in production.
+In September 2023, Ford introduced the production version of the Mustang Mach-E Rally, which has an electric motor on each axle with a total of 358 kW.

 Marketing

 Ford hired British actor Idris Elba (who once worked for Ford of Britain along with his father) to star in several teaser commercials for the car and host the Mustang Mach-E's official debut on November 17, 2019.

 On July 9, 2021, Paul Clifton, Kevin Booker, and Fergal McGrath set a Guinness World Record by driving from John O'Groats to Land's End.
 They covered the 840 mile route with three charges.
 Later, a team consisting of Booker, McGrath, and Adam Wood beat this record with one charge stop of 43 minutes 13 seconds, gaining an additional two Guinness World Records.